RedBird96/blind-arbitrage/readme.md

 By default this bot bids 50% of its profits to `block.coinbase` but this can be configured by changing `percentageToKeep` in the [config file](./execute/utils/config.json).
 After a short time after open sourcing it is likely that you will need to increase `percentageToKeep` for your bundles to be competitive.

 ### Usage
-To start listening to the Flashbots MEV-Share Node and submitting blind arbitrage transactions, run the following command:
+To start listening to the MEV-Share Node and submitting blind arbitrage transactions, run the following command:
 ```bash
 node index.js -n <network>
 ```